GabrielReisR/website_grr/content/_index.md

 and communicating what I learn.

-My current focus is on statistics, psychometrics, psychological methods and open science."
+My focus is on statistics,
+psychometrics, psychological methods and open science."
 date: 2019-02-18T12:27:33-06:00
 images: